sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 ---

 ## Prerequisites
-  - You've created a SAP Cloud Platform trial account in the Cloud Foundry environment.
+  - You've created a SAP Cloud Platform trial account in the Cloud Foundry environment on an AWS Data Center.
   - You can also use a subaccount in your SAP Cloud Platform global account.
 If you don't have a subaccount in the Cloud Foundry environment, refer to this topic: [Onboarding](https://help.sap.com/viewer/ad4b9f0b14b0458cad9bd27bf435637d/Cloud/en-US/fd79b232967545569d1ae4d8f691016b.html).